crossleylab/crossleylab.github.io/_members/anthea-lee.md

 image: images/anthea.jpeg
 role: phd
 description: PhD Student
+aliases:
+    - A Lee
+    - Anthea Lee
+    - Lee Anthea
+    - Lee A
 ---

-Annalise completed a Bachelor of Advanced Science (1st Class Honours) with the University Medal in Genetics at UNSW in 2019.
-She began in the lab as an undergraduate project student in 2018, completed her Honour’s project in the lab in 2019, and is currently a 4th year Scientia PhD Scholar.
-Annalise’s project focuses on key transcription factors in adipose eosinophils, as well as finding novel beiging factors.
-In her spare time Annalise enjoys hiking, ocean swims, and playing piano.
+Anthea completed a Bachelor of Advanced Science (Honours) at UNSW, majoring in Molecular and Cell Biology, for which she received the University Medal in Molecular and Cell Biology in 2021.
+She also completed a Bachelor of Arts, majoring in Spanish and Latin American Studies.
+She joined the lab for her Honours in 2021 and is currently in her second year of her PhD candidature.
+Anthea has two projects.
+The first focuses on investigating human adipose tissue-resident eosinophils, with the goal of discovering novel eosinophil-secreted factors that could be targeted to treat obesity.
+The second project involves the development of a CRISPR-based approach to therapeutically treat muscle disorders.
+In her spare time Anthea enjoys reading, napping, and playing piano.